create3000/x_ite/docs/_posts/components/ParticleSystems/ExplosionEmitter.md

 #### Hints

-- SurfaceArea value represents average frontal area presented to the wind.
-Assumes spherical model for each particle (i.e., surface area is the same regardless of direction).
+- *surfaceArea* value represents average frontal area presented to the wind.
+- Assumes spherical model for each particle (i.e., surface area is the same regardless of direction).

 ## Example